Owen-Isenhart/PlanetDestroyer/README.md

 ## Installation

-To install the game, go to the releases on the right side of your screen, click the latest tag/release, and follow the instructions listed there.
+To install the game, go to https://oxef.itch.io/planet-destroyer and follow the instructions there OR you can go to the releases on the right side of your screen, click the latest tag/release, and follow the instructions listed there.

 ## Credit

-All code is mine.
-This project was made in C# using the XNA framework. <br>
+All code is mine and was built from scratch using C# in the XNA framework. <br>
 All art is mine with a few exceptions:
 <ul>
   <li>